FaeInterestingWorld/.github/profile/README.md

   - May not reach their full potential without a psychological supportive environment
     - Being in a unsuitable environment may have a big mental toll
     - Depressed and unproductively due to having to spend resources find a better environment
+  - Reclusive and less sociable
+    - Personal life being used for entertainment, gossip
+    - Intense speculation and unwanted attention will make it uncomfortable being around people
+      - Majority of people are not capable of understanding they are being invasive, unless they have experienced it themselves

 ---